Invasion, U.S.A. (1952 film): Plot

 Suddenly, the news becomes worse.
-"The Enemy" is staging air attacks over Seal Point, Alaska and then Nome.
+Communists are staging air attacks over Seal Point, Alaska and then Nome.
 Paratroops have landed on Alaskan airfields.
-Soon, the enemy's plan of attack becomes clear: Civilian airfields are captured as staging areas while military airfields are A-bombed.
-US forces fight back and attack the enemy's homeland with Convair B-36 sorties, but the enemy forces steadily move into Washington state and Oregon.
+Soon, the enemy's plan of attack becomes clear: civilian airfields are captured as staging areas while military airfields are A-bombed.
+American forces attack the enemy's homeland with Convair B-36 sorties, but the enemy moves steadily into Washington and Oregon.
 Shipyards in Puget Sound are hit with atomic attacks, causing massive casualties.

-Meanwhile, the Americans at the bar scramble to do what they can against the enemy attacks.
+The Americans at the bar scramble to defend against the enemy attacks.
 Potter and Sanford become romantically interested in each other.
-He continues to broadcast while she volunteers at a blood drive.
-The industrialist and the rancher return to their homes to find themselves on the front lines.
-The former is caught in the battle for San Francisco and is shot in his office, while the rancher is close to the destruction of Boulder Dam by a nuclear missile which results in a tidal wave, flooding much of the country downriver and overcoming the rancher and his family as they attempt to flee from it.
-The US president makes ineffectual broadcasts with inflated claims of counterattacks to rally the morale of the people.
-The enemy continues to advance with stealth attacks by troops dressed in American uniforms, including a paratrooper attack on the US Capitol that kills the congressman.
-New York is hit with an atomic bomb, and Potter is killed at Sandford's apartment by enemy soldiers; threatened with rape, Sanford jumps to her death from the building.
+Potter continues to broadcast while Sanford volunteers at a blood drive.
+The industrialist and the rancher return to their homes and find themselves on the front lines.
+The industrialist is caught in the battle for San Francisco and is shot in his office.
+The rancher is near Boulder Dam when it is destroyed by a nuclear missile, causing a tidal wave that floods much of the country downriver and overcomes the rancher and his family as they attempt to flee from it.
+The president delivers ineffectual broadcasts with inflated claims of counterattacks in order to rally the morale of the people.
+The enemy continues to advance with stealth attacks by troops dressed in American uniforms, including a paratrooper attack on the U.S. Capitol that kills the congressman.
+New York is hit with an atomic bomb and Potter is killed at Sanford's apartment by enemy soldiers.
+Threatened with rape, Sanford jumps to her death from the building.

-Back in the bar, all five characters find themselves emerging from a hypnotic state that Ohman tells them he had induced.
-After being reassured that the recent events were an illusion, they hurry off to take measures to boost the country's military preparedness, and Potter and Sanford "resume" their romance.
+Back at the bar, all five characters emerge from a hypnotic state that Ohman has induced.
+After being reassured that the tragic events were all an illusion, they hurry away to help boost the country's military preparedness, and Potter and Sanford resume the romance that had begun as part of the illusion.